What is Systemic Enzymes?

 Are there any side effects that I should be aware of when taking Systemic Enzymes?

-May cause nausea, belching, dry mouth, dry retching, vomiting, burning sensation, oral numbness, abdominal discomfort, heartburn, diarrhea, constipation, a “chilly hot” sensation in the tongue and throat, tingling of the extremities, muscle cramps, flatulence, gastritis, GERD, and/or epigastric burning.
+May cause nausea, dizziness, headache, vertigo, belching, dry mouth, dry retching, vomiting, burning sensation, oral numbness, abdominal pain/discomfort, heartburn, diarrhea, constipation, a “chilly hot” sensation in the tongue and throat, sedation, drowsiness, dizziness, flushing, tingling of the extremities, hives, rash, bruising and flushing, flatulence, yellow and hard stools, gastritis, GERD, and/or epigastric burning.

-Avoid if taking the following medications: alkylating agents, amlodipine, anticoagulant/antiplatelet drugs, antidiabetic drugs, antihypertensive drugs, antitumor antibiotics, aspirin, blood thinners, choline magnesium trisalicylate, cyclosporine, cytochrome P450 substrates (1A1, 1A2, 1B1, 2C19, 2C8, 2C9, 2D6, 2E1, 3A4), diclofenac, estrogens, hepatotoxic drugs, immunosuppressants, losartan, midazolam, nifedipine, organic anion transporter substrates 1 and 3 (OAT1, OAT3), organic anion-transporting polypeptide substrates, p-glycoprotein substrates, phenprocoumon, pravastatin, quetiapine, quinolone antibiotics, salsalate, sulfasalazine, tacrolimus, talinolol, and/or topoisomerase I inhibitors
+DO NOT TAKE if taking the following medications: alkylating agents, amlodipine, anticoagulant/antiplatelet drugs, antidiabetic drugs, antihypertensive drugs, antitumor antibiotics, aspirin, blood thinners, choline magnesium trisalicylate, cyclosporine, cytochrome P450 substrates (1A1, 1A2, 1B1, 2C19, 2C8, 2C9, 2D6, 2E1, 3A4), diclofenac, estrogens, hepatotoxic drugs, immunosuppressants, losartan, midazolam, mitoxantrone, nifedipine, organic anion transporter substrates 1 and 3 (OAT1, OAT3), organic anion-transporting polypeptide substrates, p-glycoprotein substrates, phenprocoumon, pravastatin, prazosin, quetiapine, quinolone antibiotics, salsalate, sulfasalazine, tacrolimus, talinolol, tamoxifen, topoisomerase I inhibitors, and/or warfarin (Coumadin)

 - Natural Medicines Therapeutic Research Collaboration. https://naturalmedicines.therapeuticresearch.com/.
 Accessed March 1, 2022.